sobemurray/Spring-Utils/README.md

 Added annotation to skip copying an attribute if it is null
 #### SU-26
 Building Predicate from a SearchCritera object via reflection
+#### FDI-208
+Created a custom LinkedHashMap type that has a maximum size limit.
+This will be used in caches that we don't want to grow too large

 ## 1.0.11
 ##### 06-05-2024